AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/content-composer-faq.md

 **Can I invite external stakeholders who are not Adobe users?**

-Yes.
-You can invite anyone by email address — they do not need an Adobe account to review the course.
+Yes, you can invite anyone by email address.
+However, they need an Adobe account to sign in and review the course.

 **Can I add reviewers after the review has already started?**